bytinbit/nobubo/README.md

 * When you print the final pattern pages,  double-check and measure the control square.
 Don't forget to print 100% "as is", with any scaling or page fitting off.

 **I do not take any responsibility if nobubo leads to ill-matching garments or any other problems whatsoever.
 You use this tool at your own risk.
 If in doubt, make a backup of your original pattern pdf.
 Please have a look at the license if you want to improve the tool yourself.**

+## Thanks

+[The_Compiler](https://github.com/The-Compiler) for their invaluable feedback and encouragement.

+I was stuck on how to use pikepdf properly, [cfcurtis' sewingutils](https://github.com/cfcurtis/sewingutils) provided the answer.